jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 Charles was devoted to his father, his Faith, and his conscience.
 Being a king was his responsibility, and he thus must defend his country and its holy rulebook.
 So at his trial, Charles only asked by what rule was he being tried?
 That's all Charles wanted to know.

-The judge said, "the people."
-And dropped his gavel.
+The judge said, "the people," and dropped his gavel.
 Charles was astounded.

 The king's next chance to talk sense into these misguided madmen would be at his own chopping block.